Administration

 HANNIA CANDELARIO

-Peter grew up in New York and attended the University at Albany and the College of Saint Rose, where he earned boHannia grew up with one foot on the mountains of Costa Rica and the other one on the beaches of Miami.
+Hannia grew up with one foot on the mountains of Costa Rica and the other one on the beaches of Miami.
 She initiated her AmeriCorps journey in 2012 leading summer crews in back and front country settings.
 Since then, she’s been part of other AmeriCorps programs as well as programs in Latin America that facilitate environmental justice and social engagement spaces for communities.
 She holds a Bachelor of Science in Parks, Recreation and Ecotourism from Unity College in Maine and recently received her master’s degree in Environment, Development and Peace with specialization in Sustainable Natural Resource Management from the United Nations Mandated University for Peace in Costa Rica.
 She focused her research on how environmental education and youth engagement in outdoor recreation can be used as a framework for social justice and civic engagement in areas of high social vulnerability in Latin America.
 With her grad school journey, she also began running trails and mountains.
 So far, she has completed two ultra-trail marathons and several mountain half marathons.
 She received two pounds of cheese once as a first-place prize on a 25K.
 Hannia is part of the Program Coordinator team in Oregon and comes to NYC with a high interest and passion in youth development, outdoor recreation, experiential education and community outreach.

-Oregon PROGRAM COORDINATOR
+OREGON PROGRAM COORDINATOR

 LEE DUDEK